 |Displaying 1 - 5 of 11||<< Previous | View All | Next >>|

 Analysis and Test Results

 Purchasing a travel backpack can be super exciting, not only because you get a new piece of gear, but also because it probably means that you have a sweet trip in the near future!
 Before you begin your pack hunt, start by thinking through how you hope to use your new bag.
 Will it be primarily for business trips?
 Are you planning a mega, year-long, round-the-world adventure?
-Do you see yourself using this bag for hiking and other outdoor activities or solely for city-to-city travel?
-Once you've determined how you want to use the pack, consider whether a travel backpack is the best option for you.
+Do you see yourself using this bag for hiking and other outdoor activities or solely for urban travel?
+Once you've determined how you want to use the pack, consider whether a travel-specific backpack is the best option for you.
 Keep in mind that a backpacking backpack can double really well as a backpack for traveling.
-Even though it may not have as many travel-specific features as a travel backpack, a backpacking pack will definitely hold and transport all your stuff, which is the most basic point, right?
+Even though it may not have as many travel-specific features as a travel backpack, a backpacking pack will definitely hold and transport all your stuff, which is the point, right?

-In many cases, backpacking packs will allow you to tote around heavier loads more comfortably; however, not all backpacking packs have the special features that make travel packs appealing, especially since they are often more difficult to pack and unpack.
+In many cases, backpacking packs will allow you to tote around heavier loads more comfortably; however, not all backpacking packs have the special features that make travel packs appealing, especially since their cylindrical design often makes them more difficult to pack and unpack.
 You may also want to look at our duffel bag review, since many of these pieces have backpack-style shoulder straps for easy carrying.
 Ultimately, our reviewers discovered that the travel packs in this review have many useful, well-designed features that help make travel even simpler.

 Types of Travel Backpacks

 This review focuses on a swath of contenders in the 30-45 liter range, with two outliers at 24 and 55 liters.
 To put these in context, here is a little background: